enshahar/scala-ref-markdown/ScalaReference.md

 	the generated getter method is named `isX` instead of `getX`.

   * `@unchecked` \
-	When applied to the selector of a \lstinline@match@ expression, this attribute suppresses any warnings about non-exhaustive pattern matches which would otherwise be emitted.
+	When applied to the selector of a `match` expression, this attribute suppresses any warnings about non-exhaustive pattern matches which would otherwise be emitted.
 For instance, no warnings would be produced for the method definition below.